elastic/search-ui/README.md

 [search-ui](packages/search-ui) expects an API to be available for searching.
 We'd like to be able to use this library with any number of APIs, including Elastic's [Site Search](https://www.elastic.co/cloud/site-search-service), [App Search](https://www.elastic.co/cloud/app-search-service), and [elasticsearch](https://www.elastic.co/products/elasticsearch).
 We provide connectors for [each](packages/search-ui-site-search-connector) of [those](packages/search-ui-app-search-connector) [services](packages/search-ui-elasticsearch-connector).

-### Components
+### Views

 Our Framework Integrations are technically "Headless".
-They provide no view of their own, they use views and styles provided by our component libraries.
+They provide no view of their own, they use views and styles provided by our view libraries.

 ## Development